 Norfolk Island, and nearby Phillip Island, are the product of former volcanic activity and are remnants of extinct volcanic cones.
 Uplift, dissection and coastal erosion comprise the major forces that subsequently shaped the Island's topography, which has a general elevation of 100-120m, falling away to steep cliffs.
 KAVHA is located in a unique area on the south side of the Island, located at a break in the cliffs that surround the Island.
 The KAVHA site consists of two distinct land types: the low-lying land of the Kingston area (approx. 200ha); and the hills to the north and the west.
-The highest point of the KAVHA site is the 90m contour, noting that the highest point of Norfolk Island is Mt Pitt (318m).
+The highest point of the KAVHA site is the 90m contour, noting that the highest point of Norfolk Island is Mt Bates (321m) then Mt Pitt (318m).

 There are three general soil types in KAVHA: basalt derived soils; clayey alluvial soil; and sandy soil.
 The steeper land of the hills has soils derived from basalt (parent material) with high clay content, named 'Rooty Hill Clay'.
 Cracking is evident as soils dry out.
-Decomposed basalt appears in the profile at about 1m depth.5 Clayey alluvial soils have developed in the valley floors.
-This soil is overlaid with sediment which has washed from the hill slopes since European settlement.6 This sediment rich soil is evident as wet black soil in swampy and soak situations, including on parts of Kingston Common.
-The low-lying land of KAVHA generally consists of calcarenite, a limestone formed of consolidated current bedded calcareous sand, remnants of a former and much more extensive coral formation.7 The sandy soil at Kingston is derived from the calcarenite and has a sandy subsoil to varying depths.8 The fertility of the soils of the steep hillsides is said to be low, compounded by their degraded condition.
+Decomposed basalt appears in the profile at about 1m depth.
+Clayey alluvial soils have developed in the valley floors.
+This soil is overlaid with sediment which has washed from the hill slopes since European settlement.
+This sediment rich soil is evident as wet black soil in swampy and soak situations, including on parts of Kingston Common.
+The low-lying land of KAVHA generally consists of calcarenite, a limestone formed of consolidated current bedded calcareous sand, remnants of a former and much more extensive coral formation.
+The sandy soil at Kingston is derived from the calcarenite and has a sandy subsoil to varying depths.
+The fertility of the soils of the steep hillsides is said to be low, compounded by their degraded condition.

 The dunes at Kingston are most developed behind Emily Bay and Cemetery Bay beach, with a narrow line of dunes behind Slaughter Beach.
-All the dunes are said to be formed from material blown from the beaches.9 average rainfall of 75mm.
-The highest monthly rainfall was recorded in December 1989, of 473.2mm.11 Heavy rainfall in the past has caused occasional flood events in Kingston lowland area.
+All the dunes are said to be formed from material blown from the beaches.

 The Island is drained by both permanent and seasonal streams.
 Watermill and Town Creek drain into and through the KAVHA site and have alluvial flats in their lower reaches (within the KAVHA site) and there is an area of low-lying sandy soil around Kingston.
-The hills are frequently dissected with gullies, with the gradients of slopes up to 30 degrees.10
+The hills are frequently dissected with gullies, with the gradients of slopes up to 30 degrees.

 Climate records show mild temperatures consistent with the Island's subtropical climate and an annual average rainfall of 1324mm.
 Rainfall is greatest during the four months from May to August, with monthly long-term mean rainfall of approximately 130mm to 147mm.
 June is typically the wettest month, having an average rainfall of 147mm.
-November is typically the driest month, having an
+November is typically the driest month, having an average rainfall of 75mm.
+The highest monthly rainfall was recorded in December 1989, of 473.2mm.
+Heavy rainfall in the past has caused occasional flood events in Kingston lowland area.

 Temperature variation between the summer and winter seasons is relatively small; average maximum temperatures range in winter from 18-19C and in summer to between 23C and 25C.
 Relative humidity is generally high, averaging in the 74-79% range at 9am and 71-74% at 3pm.
-Prolonged heavy rainfall, particularly after long dry spells, is a key contributing factor in soil erosion and sediment movement.12
+Prolonged heavy rainfall, particularly after long dry spells, is a key contributing factor in soil erosion and sediment movement.

-Winds are predominantly east to southeast during summer and autumn, swinging south to southwesterly in winter, and returning to the south in spring.13 Tropical cyclones occasionally have an influence in the early months of the year.14
+Winds are predominantly east to southeast during summer and autumn, swinging south to southwesterly in winter, and returning to the south in spring.
+Tropical cyclones occasionally have an influence in the early months of the year.